infinum/phrasing/README.md

 # Phrasing!

 A inline editing gem, a small CMS substitute for editing live websites.
-It is stacked upon two other gems, Copycat and Bootstrap-editable-rails, immensely using their codes, so thank you to the authors and all the contributors!
+It is stacked upon two other gems, Phrasing and Bootstrap-editable-rails, immensely using their codes, so thank you to the authors and all the contributors!

 ## Requirements